-In accordance with City of South Perth's Town Planning Scheme, Schedule 9 we support the vision for the inclusion of public art within the Central Core Precinct should be strongly encouraged.
+with City of South Perth's Town Planning Scheme, Schedule 9 we support the vision for the blic art within the Central Core Precinct should be strongly encouraged.

-In previous apartment projects including The Foundry Apartments Subjaco and Verde Apartments in Wittenoom Street, East Perth we have successfully worked with nationally acclaimed local artist Stuart Green who has created excellent artworks integrated into the publicly visible elements of these projects.
+rtment projects including The Foundry Apartments Subiaco and Verde Apartments in eet, East Perth we have successfully worked with nationally acclaimed local artist Stuart Green ed excellent artworks integrated into the publicly visible elements of these projects.

-Colleboration with artists Rick Vermey at The Collective Apartments, Rivervale and John Terry at Fusion Apartments, Burswood have created unique responses that are reflective of each site.
+with artists Rick Vermey at The Collective Apartments, Rivervale and John Terry at Fusion arrays are responses that are reflective of each site.

-In keeping with this approach we will work with an artist whose work fits with the design philosophy and who has demonstrated an appropriate understanding for the facade treatments.
+this approach we will work with an artist whose work fits with the design philosophy and who ted an appropriate understanding for the facade treatments.

-It is currently envisaged that the proposed perforated screens to the ground floor transformer room provide an opportunity for a collaborative process to be established with a local artist and diminish the often overlooked substation facing onto the street.
+nvisaged that the proposed perforated screens to the ground floor transformer room provide for a collaborative process to be established with a local artist and diminish the often station facing onto the street.

-The screens will provide an opportunity to potentially reflect a theme which is relevant to the precinct, embracing the location's heritage and history.
-It is envisaged that this will enrich the pedestrian experience offering occupants, visitors and passers-by an insight into local heritage.
-It is also anticipated that key parts of these screens will be back lit to create an alternative impact and interest at night.
+Il provide an opportunity to potentially reflect a theme which is relevant to the precinct, location's heritage and history.
+It is envisaged that this will enrich the pedestrian experience nts, visitors and passers-by an insight into local heritage.
+It is also anticipated that key parts of will be back lit to create an alternative impact and interest at night.

-In addition to the screens there will be a sculpture located at the residential lobby entry.
-This will also be designed and fabricated by a local artist that is incorporated into the landscape design of the street front.
-Our intention is that the sculpture responds to the contemporary aesthetic of the architecture but also has a concept that connects with the broader community.
+ne screens there will be a sculpture located at the residential lobby entry.
+This will also be abricated by a local artist that is incorporated into the landscape design of the street front.
+In that the sculpture responds to the contemporary aesthetic of the architecture but also has a connects with the broader community.

-There are no specific 'percentage for art' requirements outlined under Schedule 9 of the City's Town Planning Scheme.
-It should be noted that the extensive artwork to be commissioned is in addition to the statutory developer contributions outlined under Schedule 10.
-The proposed development encompasses artwork to engage with the community up close and in its wider context.
+pecific 'percentage for art' requirements outlined under Schedule 9 of the City's Town Planning uld be noted that the extensive artwork to be commissioned is in addition to the statutory ributions outlined under Schedule 10.
+The proposed development encompasses artwork to e community up close and in its wider context.

-As a further contribution to public art, the applicant proposed that the solid concrete balustrades at podium level have an integrated pattern.
-This patterning is also to be developed with an artist, intending to create a debossed effect with recessed form-work.
+ntribution to public art, the applicant proposed that the solid concrete balustrades at podium tegrated pattern.
+This patterning is also to be developed with an artist, intending to create a devith recessed form-work.
 Even though subtle, this will provide further interest at street level.